UPDATE TO THE 2020 AWARDS PROGRAM:

 Nomination Submission and

-- Late June: The Champion of Quality workgroup (a sub-workgroup of the Quality Improvement Committee) meet via conference call to review the nominations and select the top two or three candidates.
+Mid July: The Champion of Quality workgroup meets via conference call to review the nominations and select the top two or three candidates.

-- July 26, 2019: The award recipient will be notified by AHCA President and CEO Mark Parkinson on or before July 26th.
+Mid August: The award recipient will be notified by AHCA President and CEO Mark Parkinson.

 - All candidates and nominators who were not selected will be notified by AHCA staff.